Article extracted from a workshop & book called:

 The list is endless.
-It is always easy to blame somebody or something else for our misfortunes, to blame oneself, or sit down and cry "poor me" and still not doing anything.
+It is always easy to blame somebody or something else for our misfortunes, to blame oneself, or sit down and cry "poor me", and still not doing anything about it.

 How many times have you told yourself, "this is not my fault," or "I can't help anything, she/he did it, I couldn't, they wouldn't, etc."

 Who do you blame?
 Your mother in law, the traffic light ,the bad weather, the doctor, the politicians, the business owner for not giving you a job?

 Look into your own situation.

 Who and what do you blame?
 Why?
 What is your excuse?
 Write it all down.
 Some of your blaming may even come in handy, in learning how to create new goals for yourself.